opensafely-core/ehrql/DEVELOPERS.md

 We use the SuperFences extension for extracting Markdown fences.
 Refer to the [SuperFences documentation](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/#nested-fence-format) for more details of the fence format.

-#### Dataset definitions as included Python files
+#### ehrQL definitions as included Python files

-Python files in the `docs/` directory are assumed to be working dataset definitions.
+Python files in the `docs/` directory are assumed to be working ehrQL dataset or measures definitions.

 They are also tested in the test suite.